markleboeuf/website-hugo/content/portfolio/counterfactual_prediction.md

                  start = c(1987, 1))
 ```

 Now our seasonal fluctuations are roughly constant across time and can be described with an additive model.
-Next I'm going to introduce some random noise to the time series and then generate a 6-month ahead forecast.
+Next we'll introduce some random noise to the time series and then generate a 6-month ahead forecast.
 A constant (0.5 SDs) will be added to each of the forecasted values.
-This is to simulate the positive effect that the sign-spinning intervention had on sales during the 6-month intervention period.
+This is to simulate the positive effect that the WITM intervention had on sales during the 6-month intervention period.
 We'll then plot the results to get a better idea of when each of aforementioned events is happening.

 ```r
 set.seed(123)